ccyrille/HiddenSecrets/README.md

 - obfuscated secret is stored in a NDK binary as an hexadecimal array, so it is really hard to spot / put together from a disassembly,
 - the obfuscating string is not persisted in the binary to force runtime evaluation (ie : prevent the compiler from disclosing the secret by optimizing the de-obfuscation logic).

+⚠️ Nothing on the client-side is unbreakable.
+So generally speaking, **keeping a secret in a mobile package is not a smart idea**.
+But when you absolutely need to, this is the best method we have found to hide it.

 # Hide your own secret

 Here are the steps to follow to hide your own secret.